 Conrad of Montferrat, (King Baldwin V's uncle) lands at Tyre with small army; claims throne of Jerusalem; establishes himself and fights off attack by Salah el-Din.

-Count Raymond of Tripoli dies of "broken heart"; succeeded by Count of Antioch, uniting 2 counties as Antioch-Tripoli.
+Count Raymond of Tripoli returns to Tripoli, dies of "broken heart"; succeeded by Prince of Antioch, uniting 2 territories as Antioch-Tripoli.